 Technology advancements from DaaS vendors have given you the ability to offer broader capabilities more cost-effectively.
 However, in some cases, costs are going up.
-For example, Microsoft 365 announced it would increase prices for commercial products on March 1, 2022.
+For example, in 2023, Microsoft raised prices on all its products and services by 9 percent.
 Additionally, DaaS vendors sometimes alter their products, which may necessitate shifting users from basic service to a higher tier to get the features they need.

 Be Transparent with Your Customers